 Though this case occurred in Texas, it underscores the variations in self-defense laws across states.
 New Mexico’s self-defense statute does not expressly permit deadly force to protect property alone.
 You must couple your efforts with a reasonable belief that the use of force is necessary to prevent imminent death or great bodily harm.

-Strategy #4: Imperfect Self-Defense
+Strategy #4: Claiming Self-Defense (Imperfect)

 This defense may be applicable if you genuinely believed you needed to use self-defense, even if your reaction was unreasonable.
 It applies to bona fide self-defense situations with direct, physical evidence of unnecessary force.
 While not explicitly codified in statute, New Mexico courts recognize this concept in legal annotations, which could provide for reduced charges or more favorable sentences, such as the possibility of parole.